-Projected (
+Enter Projected Goals (Number of Stops only)

-Yes No Traffic Enforcement Activities FY 2020 FY 2021 FY 2022
+Yes No Traffic Enforcement Activities FY 2023 FY 2024 FY 2025

-CMV with Inspection 450 460 470
+CMV with Inspection 500 525 550

 CMV without Inspection 0 0 0

 Non-CMV 125 140 150

 Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 100 100 100

-In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections, carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2014 and 2015.
+In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections (including border inspections, if applicable), carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2014 and 2015.

-The table below displays the information you input into this plan from the roadside inspections, investigations, and new entrant safety audit sections.
+The table below displays the information you input into this plan from the roadside inspections (including border inspections, if applicable), investigations, and new entrant safety audit sections.
 Your planned activities must at least equal the average of your 2014/2015 activities.

-FY 2022 Planned Safety Activities
+FY 2023 Planned Safety Activities

-Inspections Investigations New Entrant Safety Audits Sum of FY 2022 Activities Average 2014/15 Activities
+Inspections Investigations New Entrant Sum of FY 2023 Safety Audits Activities Average 2014/15 Activities

 3665 7 185 3857 3735